eric-harms/mvcc-empty-client-template/README.md

 # mvcc-empty-client-template

- Blank client-side template for building single-page web applications.
+A starting point for creating empty single-page applications using Svelte.